HRT Formula 1 Team: Formation

 The team began as a collaboration between Adrián Campos of Campos Racing and Enrique Rodríguez of Meta Image, under the name of Campos Meta.
-Campos Racing currently runs a team in the European F3 Open Championship and used to run the GP2 Series team known as Addax Team.
+At the time, Campos Racing was running a team in the European F3 Open Championship and had formerly run the GP2 Series team subsequently known as Addax Team.
 Campos was running the Formula One operation in conjunction with Meta Image, a Madrid-based sports agency, who managed one of Campos' F3 Open drivers at the time, Bruno Méndez.
 Campos and Rodríguez began looking at the possibility of creating Spain's first Formula One team in February 2009.
 In March, the team gained shareholders such as Spanish businessman José Ramón Carabante and basketball players Pau Gasol and Jorge Garbajosa.

 The team's headquarters were originally located at Meta Images's offices in Madrid, housing marketing and administration, while its technical centre is located at Campos Racing's headquarters in Alzira, Valencia.
 In October 2009 the team completed a deal with the local government of the Region of Murcia to build new facilities for the team at the Parque Tecnológico Fuente Álamo science park.
 Italian constructor Dallara built the 2010 cars in Parma, which used Cosworth engines.

 On 12 June, Campos Meta were named by the FIA as one of three new teams granted entry to the 2010 season, along with US F1 Team and Manor Grand Prix.

 On the weekend of the 2009 Abu Dhabi Grand Prix, Campos confirmed that Bruno Senna, the nephew of former world champion Ayrton Senna, would be one of their racing drivers for 2010.